-- Select Split Payments
+11. Split Payments

-- Enter the details of how you would like the payments to be split.
-Then select Save Changes.
+Enter the details of how you would like the payments to be split, then select Save Changes.

-Order Success Button
+12. Order Success Button

-- Button Text - Allows you to enter the Button label
+- Button Text - Allows you to enter the Button label.

 Make Event Live

 If you are not ready to make your event live, you can use the Save For Later button to save your current changes and return to the event list page.
 You can still make changes to your event once it is live, however, you will need to contact support for changes to the date, time, or location.

 - Use the Preview link to view your event page and how it looks.

 - Click Make Event Live and choose whether to make it live now or schedule it for later